Lovrom8/RSMods/README.md

 ZagatoZee, Kokolihapihvi and L0fka.
 This fork is the drop pedal on top of their project.
 If you find the rest of the mod suite useful, thank them.

+[RS_ASIO](https://github.com/mdias/rs_asio) by **mdias** is what makes the preferred engine possible; the ASIO Drop Pedal lives underneath it.

-The reference-frequency technique the drop pedal relies on is the same one CDLC charters have long used to move a chart's expected notes by setting an arrangement's tuning pitch.
+The reference-frequency technique the Cable Drop Pedal relies on is the same one CDLC charters have long used to move a chart's expected notes by setting an arrangement's tuning pitch.